pawel-szajna/schron/README.md

 ## Compilation

-The compilation should be pretty straightforward.
-First of all (the hardest part), lua should be somehow obtained.
-This might include your package manager on Unix-like systems (apt, zypper, dnf, homebrew) or something like vcpkg on Windows.

 Most of the dependencies are compiled along the project (as this helped resolve some conflicts with SDL versioning).
 To get those dependencies, use git submodules: